mroubaud/mlz-capstone-project-1/README.md

 ## Files Summary and Description
+After you train and test the model locally, you should have the following folder structure:
 * **datasets**: Folder with the datasets for training and testing the model
 * **gateway**: Folder with the file used for the gateway in the kubernetes cluster. it includes:
     * ```gateway.py```: For preprocess and postprocess the input image